Frequently Asked Questions (FAQ)

 150+ free lessons in Western & Vedic astrology.
 Hank Friedman's free astrology Lessons

 It depends.
 If the bug report comes with screenshots and a way to replicate the bug, I will fix asap, probably the same day.
 Note that once I deploy it to Apple they can take 1-2 days to release it to the app store.
-They are a lot quicker these days - Oct 2019, so it takes about 2 days.
+They are a lot quicker these days - Oct 2019, so it takes about 1 day.

 Fixed stars in conjunction, by long or parallel, to planets or points.
 To view the Fixed Star aspects for the currently displayed chart: